Stomach cancer

 How is stomach cancer treated?

-Taking into account the initial stage, molecular characteristics and clinical situation of the patient, an individualized therapeutic plan is developed.
+Taking into account the initial stage, molecular characteristics and

 Currently, the minimally invasive laparoscopic approach is used in an attempt to improve the patient's recovery after surgery and to restore daily life sooner.

-Possible post-surgical complications may include rupture of the spleen, biliary and/or pancreatic duct injuries, esophageal perforations, dehiscence/fistulas, bleeding, post-operative acute pancreatitis, dysphagia.
-In addition, the patient may develop early dumping syndrome or late dumping.
+Possible post-surgical complications include rupture of the spleen, biliary and/or pancreatic duct injuries, oesophageal perforations, dehiscence/fistulae, bleeding, post-operative acute pancreatitis or dysphagia.

-Due to the surgical complexity of this pathology, it is essential to go to specialized centers.
-The Clínica Universidad de Navarra has a highly qualified medical-surgical team to perform this procedure.
-In addition, we perform a follow-up by the nursing service that helps to better symptomatic control and promote the rapid recovery of our patients.
+Due to the surgical complexity of this pathology, it is essential to go to specialised centres.
+The Clínica Universidad de Navarra has a highly qualified medical-surgical team to carry out this procedure.

-The different therapeutic possibilities can be:
+The different therapeutic possibilities are as follows:

 If the patient is not suitable for surgery or the symptomatology is not so severe, other less aggressive techniques are used to achieve adequate symptomatic control.